qrefine/qr-tests-cluster/README.md

 It is not available now in run_finalize.py.
 Just keep those structures without missing residues in a chain in 1_pdb

-2) Keep completed structures by run_finalise.py
+2) Keep completed structures by run_finalise.py in 2_pdb

 Errors:
 ligand or metal